Daniel-Dietz/Import-VMFromTemplate/readme.md

 Functions
 - Creates solid directory structure
 - Renames VM to the desired name after importing
-- Renames VHD to match the VM name (not availabel yet)
+- Renames VHD to match the VM name (work in progress)
+- Lets user select which template he wants to use (or which machine to clone)